 Surgery for Femur Fracture

-This is most people’s first question.
-When the physician says that they think a femur fracture will require surgery, there are several different facets they are considering.
+Most patients wonder why they need femur fracture surgery.
+When the physician says that they think a femur fracture will require surgery, they are considering several different facets.

 Second, the patient could also have an open fracture.
 This means that the bone is protruding through the skin.
-Clearly, this bone is not in proper alignment and will require surgery to fix.
+Clearly, this bone is not in proper alignment and will require surgery to fix it.

 If someone requires surgery to repair a broken leg, there are several different aspects to this surgical procedure that will need to take place.
 The name for the procedure is an open reduction and internal fixation.

-First, an open reduction simply means that the surgeon is going to open the leg to put the bones back into their proper location.
-This is in contrast to a closed reduction where a physician puts the bones back into place without making any surgical incisions.
+First, an open reduction simply means that the surgeon will open the leg to put the bones back into their proper location.
+This contrasts with a closed reduction where a physician puts the bones back into place without making any surgical incisions.

 Patients will be given general anesthesia to put them to sleep.
 This will immobilize them for the procedure and ensure that they don’t feel any pain.
 There is always a slight risk that patients will have an allergic reaction to the anesthesia.
 Patients should tell their surgeon if they or a family member have ever had an allergic reaction to anesthesia; however, the vast majority of patients have no complications.